-Renowned for its thriving food scene and home to four one-star Michelin restaurants, Edinburgh truly gives visitors a real flavour when it comes to food and drink experiences.
+Renowned for its thriving food scene and home to three Michelin restaurants, Edinburgh truly gives visitors real flavour when it comes to food and drink experiences.
 Whether you are looking to try something new or try a traditional Scottish dish with a twist, Edinburgh has got you covered.

 The Kitchin, Edinburgh